 Also referred to as implantation spotting, implantation bleeding is light bleeding from the vagina that occurs when a fertilized egg (aka an embryo) decides to make your uterus its home.

 By this stage, the embryo has been on an exciting journey through your fallopian tube, multiplying itself into a collection of cells called a blastocyst.

-Once in your uterus, it does some house hunting before finding a place to settle in the uterine lining for the next 9 months or so.
+Once in your uterus, it does some house hunting near the fundus before finding a place to settle in the uterine lining for the next 9 months or so.

 It implants itself—and it’s this that may cause some bleeding.

 This is due to the fact that the embryo invades and reconstructs the maternal arteries to ensure blood flow within the mother and the growing fetus.

 So, implantation bleeding is a totally normal bodily response and, in most cases, nothing to worry about.

 That’s all well and good, except for the fact that it’s not like bleeding doesn’t happen every month anyway and call itself a period.

 So, if you’re trying to get pregnant (or trying to avoid getting pregnant) the appearance of a little blood might leave you feeling like, “C’mon, body!
 Could you give me a better clue than that?!”.